-Let's assume the specification of some business needs for building a software system to integrate with - and consume a third-party service.
-The exposed data transport models, e.g., Representational State Transfer (REST) models or Simple Object Access Protocol (SOAP) data contracts, are already defined, maintained, and versioned by some external vendor or entity (the service provider).
-Note that this scenario can easily be extended further, to integrations with an arbitrary system by means of some third-party APIs that expose specific behavior and data structures as containers for some meaningful payload/data.
+Let us consider some defined business requirements for building a software system targeting to integrate with - and consume - a third-party service.
+The exposed data transport models, e.g., REpresentational State Transfer (REST) models or Simple Object Access Protocol (SOAP) data contracts, are already defined, maintained, and versioned by some external vendor or entity (the service provider).
+Note that this scenario can easily be extended further, to integrations with an arbitrary system by means of some third-party APIs that expose specific behavior and data structures.

-Focusing on the data structures rather than behavior, once service model proxies have been generated via some automation, they tend to become part of the design artifacts for the rest of the system.
+Focusing on the data structures rather than behavior, once the service model proxies have been generated via some automation, they tend to become part of the design artifacts for the rest of the system.
 Their use extends beyond the point where they are needed to exchange data with the external application.
 These models will percolate throughout the various layers and components of the integrating system.
 It is not unusual to see development efforts proceed around them, with application and business logic rapidly building on top of these data types.
-Development costs and tight deadlines, and sometimes the lack of design time and/or expertise, are the main reasons leading to this undesirable outcome.
+Development costs and tight deadlines, and sometimes the lack of design time and/or technical expertise, are the main reasons leading to this undesirable outcome.